 A long sandy beach that has a few private establishments (restaurants and sunbeds) as well as lots of public space on the beach.
 The water here is crystal clear and surveyed by the lifeguards.
 There is also disabled access and pay and display parking.

 Plage de Bonporteau

 You will find this beach leaving Cavalaire towards Toulon.
 It is a perfect beach for you if you want some peace and calm.
 At the back of the beach you will find a large pine forest planted with eucalyptus, tamarisk and palm trees.
 There is also a small cove lined with rocks.
 The back of the beach is very well preserved and well sheltered from the winds.
 Some picnic tables are available at the beach entrance that is a 10 minute walk from the road.

 Plage du Rayol

 With just a few steps down to get to the sand this beach is very pleasant with not too many people even in summer.
 There are several private beaches but the public area is wider if you go to the right hand side.
-It is an intimate beach with a wild look, there is lifeguards, the lifeguard’s cabin is found in the center of the beach.
+It is an intimate beach with a wild look, there is lifeguards, the lifeguard’s cabin can be found in the center of the beach.
 This beach has disabled access, free parking, and somewhere to get something to eat.

 Plage du Canadel

 One of the most beautiful beaches in the Var region.
 Separated into two areas by the lifeguard’s cabin, the right side is totally public while the left area is more reserved for private beaches.
 On the right side, there is a plaque recalling the D-Day landings in 1944.
-There is an exceptional seabed with high visibility and the beach is well sheltered from the wind.
-The beach is situated at the foot of wooded hills, facing the Iles d’Or.
+There is an exceptional sea bed with high visibility and the beach is well sheltered from the wind.
+The beach is situated at the foot of wooded hills, facing the Îles d’Or.
 It is a beach with lifeguards, disabled access, free parking, and some restaurants.